Seetha Kalyanam (2009 film): Production

 The film was actually made in 2004, but was released only on 14 November 2009.
-It was Jyothika's second Malayalam movie.
+It was Jyothika's second Malayalam movie as well as the final film of Geetu Mohandas as an actress before full-time direction.
 It was later dubbed into Tamil with the same title but was not released.
 It was also the last released film of actor Oduvil Unnikrishnan, who acted in this film when he was suffering from various ailments, and died shortly after.

 Reception

 A critic from Rediff.com wrote that "On the whole, director T K Rajeev Kumar does not succeed in indulging us in the festivities of Seetha Kalyanam".
 A critic from Bangalore Mirror wrote that "Jayaram looked like he'd rather be somewhere else.
 And less said about Jyotika, the better.
 You can use the comic scenes in the movie as mini intervals, as they are a torture to watch.
 Catch the movie when it comes on one of the Malayalam channels during Onam or Vishu.
 Stay away from the theatres showing it".